ctvc-pt/workshop-cli/How to run Worksho CLI.md

 # How to create game builds

-1 - Create a folder called "Workshops" with all game folders
+1 - Create a folder and put all game folders on it

-2 - Run the script "tools/build_game.py"
+2 - Run the script "tools/build_game.py" and give the folder with all games as an argument

-3 - It creates a zip file with the game code and a exe file
+3 - It creates a zip file with the game code and a exe file inside this folder